-Up to now, none of the reported HCV hospital outbreaks have utilized whole virus genome sequencing although partial genome quasispecies sequencing was advocated by Campo DS et al.4 Most previous reports used the hypervariable region (E1 & E2 HVR) with only 140 bp to 411 bp sequenced.5,6 Others used the NS5b with 328 bp sequenced.7 Only one study has evaluated environmental samples using 81 bp of HVR between patients and environmental samples.
-In this case-control study suggesting the sharing of multi-dose heparin vial as the source, no HCV could be detected in these vials.8 Another case-control study showed that INR monitoring by phlebotomy and podiatry were risk factors for HCV acquisition by multivariate analysis,9next generation sequencing was used to analyze 291 bp of HVR quasispecies instead of the entire genome.
-This study took <3% (9 bp) as evidence of clonality between HCV strains.
-Thus none of the phylogenetic studies of HCV outbreak were as stringent as ours with only 3 nucleotide positions of divergence out of 653 bp (HVR), between the RBCTH, source and victim HCV sequences, thus confirming clonality.
+Until now, none of the reported HCV hospital outbreaks have utilized whole-virus genome sequencing, although partial-genome quasi-species sequencing was advocated by Campo et al.4 Most previous reports used the hypervariable region (E1 and E2 HVR), with only 140 bp to 411 bp sequenced.5,6 Others have used the NS5b, with 328 bp sequenced.7 Only 1 study has evaluated environmental samples using 81 bp of HVR between patients and environmental samples.
+In this case-control study suggesting the sharing of multiple-dose heparin vial as the source, no HCV could be detected in these vials.8 Another case-control study using multivariate analysis showed that international normalized ratio (INR) monitoring by phlebotomy and podiatry were risk factors for HCV acquisition,9 and next-generation sequencing was used to analyze 291 bp of HVR quasi-species instead of the entire genome.
+In this study, <3% (9 bp) of the genome was used as evidence of clonality between HCV strains.9 Thus, none of the phylogenetic studies of HCV outbreak were as stringent as ours.
+With only 3 nucleotide positions of divergence of 653 bp (HVR) between the HCV sequences from the RBCTH, the source patient, and the victim, we thus confirmed clonality.

-As for the phlebotomy simulation experiments, we could only use HCV-positive plasma (no HCV-positive archived EDTA blood).
+As for the phlebotomy simulation experiments, we used only HCV-positive plasma because no HCV-positive archived EDTA blood was available.
 Blood is denser and more adhesive than plasma, which would lead to a larger volume of inoculum remaining on contaminated surfaces.
-The dipping of 5 mm of the tip of rubber sleeve picks up 0.06 μL (mean+/-SD of 0.02 μL) of the HCV+ plasma.
-This volume is so low that this inoculum is invisible to the naked eye, and is lower than the 1.4 μL (mean volume) inoculum from a hollow needle needlestick injury,10and therefore a reasonable substitute for the in-vitro simulation.
+The dipping of 5 mm of the tip of a rubber sleeve picked up 0.06 μL (mean±SD, 0.02 μL) of the HCV-positive plasma.
+This volume was so low that this inoculum was invisible to the naked eye and was less than the 1.4 μL (mean volume) inoculum from a hollow-needle needlestick injury.10 Therefore, this procedure was a reasonable substitute for in vitro simulation.

-The objective of the 2 radionuclide experiments is to dynamically investigate for possible reflux communication from RBCTH into the patient during a simulated phlebotomy (not virus transmission).
-A reflux can only happen in 2 conditions: bi-directional patency and pressure difference.
-Blood has both solution and colloid properties, and therefore a homogeneous carrier medium for transport of all its normal constituents (from cells to molecules).
-Ideally, 99mTc-labeled blood (e.g., used for study of gastrointestinal bleeding) could be used for this experiment.
-Besides, a 16G–20G needle has an inner cross-sectional area 7,000–27,000 times that of red-blood-cells, which is thus statistically and obviously not a limiting factor for the size of a molecule or virus.
-It is true that the pressure change (we never said negative pressure) created by releasing the manual pressure from the saline bag was unquantified.
-However, during phlebotomy, differential pressure changes are known to be operator and patient dependent, and are therefore variable and likewise unquantified.
+The objective of the 2 radionuclide experiments was to dynamically investigate the possibility of reflux communication from RBCTH into the patient during a simulated phlebotomy (not virus transmission).
+A reflux can only happen in 2 conditions: bidirectional patency and pressure difference.
+Blood has both solution and colloidal properties; therefore, it is a homogeneous carrier medium for transport of all its normal constituents (from cells to molecules).
+Ideally, 99mTc-labeled blood (eg, used for study of gastrointestinal bleeding) could be used for this experiment.
+In addition, a 16G–20G needle has an inner cross-sectional area 7,000–27,000 times that of red blood cells, which is thus statistically and obviously not a limiting factor for the size of a molecule or virus.
+The pressure change created by releasing the manual pressure from the saline bag was unquantified (please note that we did not say negative pressure).
+However, during phlebotomy, differential pressure changes are known to be operator and patient dependent; therefore, they vary and, likewise, were unquantified.
 Our experiment clearly demonstrated that even a very gentle manually applied dynamic pressure difference on the saline bag could induce a patent route of reflux from the needle side to the bag side.